 The arrows show how the Town of Spring Lake statistics compares to the County.
-A down arrow indicates the value is lower than that of the County, and up arrow indicates the value is higher than that of the County.
+A down arrow indicates the value is lower than that of the County, and up arrow

 2002 Future Land Use Map to Current Zoning Comparison

 The 2002 Future Land Use Map designates 72% of the area as residential.
 This is lower than the area currently zoned residential, which accounts for 89% of the plan area.
 Part of this gap is explained by Carver's Creek State Park which is included as a residential zoning district.